-Grounded in the United Nations principle of satisfaction and restitution, Reparation Generation’s (RepGen) Restorative Genealogy Program provides participants with a healing-centered journey into their family history, illuminating through genealogical records and U.S. history a direct link for the individual to their descendants.
+Grounded in the UN principle of satisfaction and restitution, Reparation Generation’s (RepGen) Restorative Genealogy Program provides participants with a healing-centered journey into their family history, illuminating through genealogical records and U.S. history a direct link for the individual to their descendants.
+This program intentionally centers Black American descendants of enslaved people as founders and builders of this country to restore the participant’s sense of belonging and ownership of the American story.

 The program provides: